-Partially hidden by an undergrowth and embedded with traces of marble, the entrance to the Generalife Palace is through a tiny door. with a tiled lintels and the arch-key marking.
-The entrance leads to a narrow stairway that is connected to the residences and rooms, and also the Patio de la Acequia.
+Partially hidden by an undergrowth and embedded with traces of marble, the entrance to the Generalife Palace is through a tiny door with tiled lintels and the arch-key marking.
+The entrance leads to a narrow stairway that is connected to the residences and rooms, and the Patio de la Acequia.
 The patio is further linked to an arcaded gallery with five arches and bedchambers, and then on to the Royal Chamber.

 History has it that the wife of the last Nasrid ruler Bombadil used to have an affair in this courtyard with a knight of the Abencerrajes family.
 Dating back to 2584, this arcaded structure features old cypress trees, stone fountains with jets, and trimmed myrtle hedges.
 The courtyard has a tiny door to the south that connects to the Patio de la Acequia and the rest of the Historic-Artistic Monuments Complex.

 Escalera del Agua or the water stairway is one of the most innovative and ambitious features of the Generalife Gardens.
 The stairway was constructed during Islamic rule and designed in three flights with water channels for handrails!
-The stairway is flanked by laurel trees on either side, forming a canopy and making for a stunning visual.
+The stairway is flanked by laurel trees on either side, forming a canopy that makes for a stunning visual.
 You need to take the Escalera del Agua to get to the highest part of the Generalife Gardens.